wazuh/wazuh-documentation/source/development/core-dumps-generation.rst

 Enabling core dump generation
 -----------------------------

-To enable core dumps in macOS, you need to change the resource limits of a process using `ulimit`.
+To enable core dumps on macOS, you need to change the resource limits of a process using `ulimit`.
 In this case, the resource limit you need to change is the "cores" one, which represents the maximum size of core dumps our process is allowed to generate.